a1fred/route666/README.md

 Dns server with round-robin and health-check support.
 Running periodic async service health-checks to answer only alive service addresses.

-Build on the python's `threading` module.
+Async checks worker using python's `threading` module.

 # How to use
 ## Clone repository